ABOUT US

 Principal Investigator

-I received both my B.Sc with honors and my PhD in Pharmacology from the University of Manchester in the UK, and I then completed my postdoctoral training under Mark Nelson at the University of Vermont.
+I received both my B.Sc with honors and my Ph.D in Pharmacology from the University of Manchester in the UK, and I then completed my postdoctoral training under Mark Nelson at the University of Vermont.
 I am passionate about ion channels, GPCRs, cerebral blood flow, and I am fascinated by pericytes.
 When I am not in the lab, I am usually to be found walking my dog or reading.
-A major goal for my group is to build an exciting, nurturing research environment in which scientists can develop their ideas and contribute answers to some of the big questions of vascular biology and neuroscience.
+A major goal of mine is to build an exciting, nurturing research environment in which trainee scientists can develop their ideas and contribute answers to some of the big questions of vascular biology and neuroscience.

 Ashwini Hariharan, PhD